Esaucey/Password_Generator/README.md

 # Password_Generator

+## Description

 This is a random number generated password generator.
-When the user click on the Generate Password Button,

-it will ask a series of questions about the user's preference for their new password.
-After all the questions

-have been answered, the middle box will display the password based on user's choice.
+When the user click on the Generate Password Button, it will ask a series of questions about the user's preference for their new password.
+After all the questions have been answered, the middle box will display the password based on user's choice.

-# Instruction
+## Instruction

 STEP 1.

 Click the Generate Password Button.